private-runners-test/tari/RFC/src/RFC-0312_DANHighLevelSpecification.md

 ### The role of the Layer 1 base chain

-The Tari Overview RFC describes [the role of the base layer](./RFC-0001_overview.md#the-role-of-the-base-layer).
+The Tari Overview RFC describes [the role of the base layer].
 In summary, the base layer maintains the integrity of the Tari cryptocurrency token, maintains a register of side-chains and maintains a register of validator nodes.

 It does not know about or care about what happens in the side chains as long as the Tari consensus, side-chain and validator node rules are kept.

+[the role of the base layer]: ./RFC-0001_overview.md#the-role-of-the-base-layer "RFC-0001/overview"

 ### Top-level requirements for side-chains